-- If feeding baby human milk through direct breastfeeding, wait until breastfeeding is well established, based on your pediatrician's guidance, before trying a pacifier.
-Breastfeeding is "well established" when the parent has enough milk to feed and satisfy baby's hunger, parent and baby are comfortable during breastfeeding, and baby is gaining enough weight to meet growth goals. - If not breastfeeding, offer baby a pacifier as soon as you like.
+- Defer to parents on when to offer baby a pacifier to reduce risk. - If baby is breastfeeding, it is best to wait until breastfeeding is well established, based on a pediatrician's guidance, before trying a pacifier.
+Breastfeeding is "well established" when the parent has enough milk to feed and satisfy baby's hunger, parent and baby are comfortable during breastfeeding, and baby is gaining enough weight to meet growth goals. - If not breastfeeding, parents may offer baby a pacifier as soon as they like.
 Research shows that pacifiers are especially helpful for reducing SIDS risk in formula-fed babies. - To reduce the risk of strangulation, choking, and suffocation, do not attach the pacifier to clothing, stuffed animals, blankets, or other items. - Do not coat the pacifier with anything, such as a sweetened liquid or honey.